wpq0/writings/beyond-csharp-7/article.md

 ## Conclusion

-For programmers looking to enter the field, C# is an excellent starting point.
+For programmers looking to enter the field, C# is an good starting point in term of its practicality and paradigms it has adopted.
 Far has C# evolved from its root and we can learn a lot from its journey.
-It's beneficial for your long-term development as a programmer, whether you're using C# or not, or is planning to make the leap to other "real" functional languages like F#,Scala or Elm....
+It's beneficial for your long-term development as a programmer, whether you're using C# or not, or is planning to make the leap to other "real" functional languages like F#, Scala or Elm....